ghall15/fiscalhistory/webpage/_build/html/_sources/government_budget_constraint.txt

 * The revenue that a government raises by printing money is called *seignorage*.
 This is the inflation tax.

-* Revolutionary War
+Typically in the United States seignorage is only a trival share of government revenue.
+But as we will see, during the Revolutionary War, seignorage comprised

-* A great quote by John Maynard Keynes
+* A great quote by John Maynard Keynes in his 1919 book `The Economic Consequences of the Peace`_, page 235

         Lenin is said to have declared that the best way to destroy the capitalist system was to debauch its currency.
 By a continuing process of inflation, governments can confiscate, secretly and unobserved, an important wealth of their citizens.
+By this method they not only confiscate, but they confiscate arbitrarily; and, while the process impoverishes many, it actually enriches some.

+.. _The Economic Consequences of the Peace: http://books.google.com/books?id=AX1EAAAAIAAJ&dq=John+Maynard+Keynes,+The+Economic+Consequences+of+the+Peace&source=gbs_navlinks_s

 Real seignorage and inflation
 ------------------------------

-Consider our all-currency economy.
-No government debt.
+Consider our all-currency economy with no government debt.

 If the velocity of money is fixed and output is fixed, so real money demand is constant.
 Then